 Mention CCTV and one of the first places you think of it being used is in a shop.
-CCTV in a shop or retail outlet is pretty much standard practice these days, sometimes licencing laws will even insist you to fit it.
+CCTV in a shop or retail outlet is pretty much standard practice these days, sometimes licencing laws will even insist you fit it.
 Whether a huge superstore with a dedicated security team or a small family shop CCTV can help in many ways.

 Theft from shops costs millions of pounds.
 The people carrying out the crime see it as an anonymous act.
 They don't think it affects anyone directly in the same way a burglary does but that is not the case.
 Theft can make or break a business, especially when it takes the form of repeated "petty" theft.
 If someone raids you and takes several thousand pounds worth of goods you may well be able to claim on your insurance.
 If they walk out with a single item you can't.
 Think about the deterrent benefit of CCTV.
-High quality HD 1080P images visible to people in the shop leave criminals in no doubt that they have been recorded.
+High-quality HD 1080P images visible to people in the shop leave criminals with no doubt that they have been recorded.

 CCTV can provide protection against theft from within your company.
 Temptation can prove too great for some employees.
-Even if it just a case of helping themselves to the odd sweet or 2.
-We had a customer who's sweet business within a shopping centre was losing stock to security staff at night.
+Even if it is just a case of helping themselves to the odd sweet or 2.
+We had a customer whose sweet business within a shopping centre was losing stock to security staff at night.
 It's easy to laugh something like that off and the security staff probably thought nothing of taking the odd handful of pick and mix, but over a year that one loss source covered the cost of an entire CCTV system.
-We are happy to report installing CCTV solved the problem and the retailer was compensated once evidence was reviewed.
+We are happy to report installing CCTV solved the problem and the retailer was compensated once the evidence was reviewed.

 Monitoring till positions can not only protect against theft but also protect honest employees in the event a customer claims to have handed over a higher denomination note.